About the Shared Rural Network

 Forecast Coverage Improvements by Region

-The Shared Rural Network will ensure geographic coverage from at least one operator to 95% of the UK by the end of the programme, broadening consumer choice for mobile services in rural areas.
+The Shared Rural Network has already ensured geographic coverage from at least one operator to 95% of the UK over a year ahead of schedule, broadening consumer choice for mobile services in rural areas.

 As a result of the Shared Rural Network, 4G in all four home nations of the UK coverage will increase as follows: